Harmonic measures on Bowditch boundaries of groups hyperbolic relative to virtually nilpotent subgroups: The shadow lemmas

 This finishes the proof. \eproof

-\brem Following are remarks on Lemma \ref{shadow}. \benum \item From Step 4 of the proof, it follows that $e^{k_H((e,n))-\rho_G((e,n),e)}\approx 1$.
-Then if $d_H$ is the order of polynomial growth (of a finite index nilpotent-subgroup) of $H$, we get that Then by Ancona's inequality and the description of geodesics in horoballs from \S \ref{construction}, we get that the Green's function inside a horoball $H$, up to absolute multiplicative constants depends only on the growth of $H$, as, for all $x,y\in H_g$, for all $g\in\Gamma$. \item (The Patterson-Sullivan measure).
-The proof of Lemma \ref{shadow} (Steps 1-3, 5) can be applied also to $\rho_X$.
+\brem Following are remarks on Lemma \ref{shadow}.
+Both points here will be used in coming sections. \benum \item From Step 4 of the proof (equations \ref{thirdofs} and \ref{seventhofs}), it follows that $e^{k^H((e,n))-\rho_G((e,n),e)}\approx 1$.
+Then if $d_H$ is the rank (of a finite index nilpotent-subgroup) of $H$, we get that Then by Ancona's inequality and the description of geodesics in horoballs from \S \ref{construction}, we get that the Green's function inside a horoball $H$, up to absolute multiplicative constants depends only on the growth of $H$, as, for all $x,y\in H_g$, for all $g\in\Gamma$, in other words for some $C=C(X,P,m)>0$. \item (The Patterson-Sullivan measure).
 Let $D_\Gamma$ be the critical exponent for $\Gamma$;